 Cavaliere serves as a trainer for athletes, professional wrestlers, movie stars, and anyone else who tunes into his YouTube channel, Athlean-X. Despite the advantages of muscle building, Cavaliere sees many people who are afraid to start because they don’t want to look dumb at the gym.
 Instead, they choose the treadmill because the goal is clear.

-There are lots of tools and contraptions designed to challenge your muscles: weights, resistance bands, and various machines.
+There are many tools and contraptions designed to challenge your muscles: weights, resistance bands, and various machines.
 But when people first start, Cavaliere recommends simple routines that require no equipment, such as the classic pushup or variations on a plank.

 His philosophy for beginners is to start with something easy to do, that you can perform safely at home.
 That way, the risk of injury is minimal, but you can still build confidence.
 Committing to a simple routine for three or four weeks can result in noticeable differences.